Denver police ID fan suspected of hurling can at Team USA's Gio Reyna's head as Pablo Ibarra Fuentes

 "If you cannot behave, and you cannot follow the basic act of normal human behavior and decency, then you should not be allowed to come to the game ever under any circumstance," Jim Gray, a veteran sportscaster and Fox News contributor, said Tuesday afternoon.
 "There’s no excuse to throw anything at any player, coach, official or fans at a game."

-Officials said they banned Fuentes banned from the stadium, which is also the home of the Denver Broncos, for life.
+Officials said they banned Fuentes for life from the stadium, which is also the home of the Denver Broncos.

 "In addition to ejecting several individuals for violating the fan code of conduct, our security staff worked closely with the Denver Police Department to identify five people who were arrested—four for trespassing and one for throwing projectiles," arena officials said in a statement.
 "The person arrested for throwing an object on the field was identified through security footage as being responsible for injuring a U.S. player.
 Along with facing criminal charges, this patron will be banned from all future events at Empower Field at Mile High."